Frequently Asked Questions

 What are the tuition and fees?

-Where academic credit leading to a degree is desired, students are required to pay the standard school tuition of $1055 per credit (2016 rate) for Bloomberg School of Public Health degree students.
+Where academic credit leading to a degree is desired, students are required to pay the standard school tuition of $1091 per credit (2017 rate - pending Board approval) for Bloomberg School of Public Health degree students.
 This rate does not apply to students taking courses for non-credit.
-The non-credit tuition rate is $528 per credit (2016 rate).
+The non-credit tuition rate is $546 per credit (2017 rate - pending Board approval).

 When is payment due?